Zamiell/stardew-valley/Min-Max_Guide.md

   * The cave restocks faster, granting more total items.
   * On average, mushrooms sell for more than fruit.
   * Common Mushrooms are a good energy food.
 They have high GPE and you can build up a large stack of them.
+* You will find some [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot) from fishing chests during the first half of spring.
+While not mentioned explicitly in the route, spending the time to hoe and plant these next to a water supply is worth it because each Rice Shoot grants 7 farming XP.
+This in turn means that you do not have to purchase as many Kale on Spring 11 and Spring 21.

 <br />